polatengin/project-standards/Terraform-ARMTemplate-AzureCLI-Comparison.md

 # Terraform - ARM Template - Azure CLI Comparison

-Here is the opinianated list of differences of resource provisioning tools
+Here is the opinionated list of differences of resource provisioning tools

 ## Terraform